 “With Brent oil prices currently above US$75 per barrel…the economics for the Sea Lion project are highly attractive”

 Earlier this week, Premier Oil, the operator of the project, also said it remained focused on securing funding for the project and appointing a pathfinder bank, ahead of final investment decision.

 This time, the partners did not talk about the expected date of the final investment decision.
-According to the previous reports, the FID is expected in by 2018 end, with first gas from the project
+According to the previous reports, the FID is expected by 2018 end.

 The Sea Lion complex will be developed in two phases.
 Phase 1 will recover 220 mmbbls of reserves in the northeast and north-west of the field located in the PL032 license area.
 It will be developed using a conventional FPSO based scheme.